 Financing and Capital

-The Governor’s Office of Small Business Assistance works closely with a variety of partners to highlight various avenues for access to capital, including, but not limited to the below:
+The Governor’s Office of Small Business Assistance works closely with a variety of partners to facilitate small businesses accessing capital.

 Product Development and Small Business Incubator Fund

-The Product Development and Small Business Incubator Fund provides asset backed financing to companies doing business in Texas through the form of direct asset based loans with competitive lending rates.
+The Product Development and Small Business Incubator Fund (PDSBI) provides asset-backed financing to companies doing business in Texas.
+It does this through direct asset-backed loans with competitive lending rates.
 Loans can be amortized up to the life of the asset.
 For more information, please visit the Incentives and Financing section of the website.

-Non-Profit Lenders not only often offer favorable terms, such as low interest rates, but also other business related assistance, such as advice, workshops, and loan decisions based on more than a business’ financial statement.
+Non-profit lenders offer favorable terms, such as low interest rates, as well as advice, mentoring and workshops.
+Loan decisions are based on more than a business’ financial statement.
 Some non-profit lenders in Texas include:

-- BCL of Texas successfully promotes business and community development while providing business capital and commercial real estate loans throughout Texas.
-BCL has helped to create more than 5,000 jobs in Texas and in addition to providing businesses with counseling and technical assistance, BCL of Texas originates, underwrites, processes, closes and services business loans for healthy growing businesses.
+BCL of Texas promotes business and community development by providing capital and commercial real estate loans.
+BCL has helped to create over 5,000 jobs in Texas.
+It provides businesses with counseling and technical assistance.
+It also originates, underwrites, processes, closes and services business loans for healthy growing businesses.

-- LiftFund seeks to provide credit and service to small businesses that do not have access to loans from commercial resources and to provide leadership and service to the micro-lending field on a national level.
-LiftFund provides individual business loans from $500 to $1 million.
-Through the SBA 504 loan program, they are able to offer loans up to $5.5 million to finance the acquisition of fixed assets
+LiftFund provides credit to small businesses that do not have access to loans from commercial sources.
+It seeks to provide leadership to the micro-lending field on a national level.
+It offers individual business loans from $500 to $1 million.
+Through the SBA 504 loan program, they are able to offer loans up to $5.5 million to finance the acquisition of fixed assets.

-- PeopleFund provides loans and financial and technical assistance to people who are left out of the financial mainstream.
-PeopleFund administers small business and non-profit loans, business consulting, and technical assistance as well as a variety of other programs.
+PeopleFund provides financial and technical assistance to people who are left out of the financial mainstream.
+PeopleFund administers small business and non-profit loans, business consulting, and technical assistance.
 PeopleFund offers the SBA Microloan for small businesses, the 7A Community Advantage for growing businesses, and the SBA 504 Loan for businesses looking to expand through purchase of commercial real estate or long-term equipment.

 Federal Grants and Resources

-Federal Grants and Resources are provided by the federal government to small businesses across the nation.
-Although many of these grants and other types of assistance, are used for research and development, below are a few websites with more information.
+Federal grants are provided to small businesses across the nation.
+Many of the grants are used to support businesses interested in research and development.
+Below are a selection of websites with more information.

 - Small Business Innovative Research and Small Business Technology Transfer Funding